Storytelling works in sales because humans experience life as one big story.

 The conversation is a moment in time in a history of friendship, an experience that adds to how we think about that person.
 Our emotions make us value that relationship.
 “I’m hanging out with my buddy” “I’m spending time with my oldest friend” are snapshots in our life story that mean something to us.

-Trust me – using stories to persuade works.
-This was most obvious to me when I taught two semesters as an adjunct professor.
-As a young instructor teaching dry material (communication theory) I was constantly battling for my students’ attention – they would zone out, browse their screens, and lose interest.
+This became obvious when I taught two semesters as an adjunct professor.
+As a young instructor teaching dry material like communication theory, I was constantly battling for my students’ attention.
+They would zone out, browse their screens, and lose interest.

 Without fail.